 - Our top favourite from the tour, though, was the Hogwarts in the Snow model itself.

 At the end of the Studios tour, an entire room was given over to the large, incredibly detailed model of Hogwarts.
 As a finale to the Tour, it was breathtaking.
 The lighting in the room shone different moods onto Hogwarts, to bring all its different features to the surface.
 It slowly changed from pinky dawn, through clear blue morning, into amber afternoon and then silvery grey evening.
 Tiny lights illuminated the Hogwarts windows when the room became dark.

 A walkway led around the construction, so you could see the twinkly, fairytale building from different angles.

 Surrounded by trees, the model, used for filming distance shots of the wizarding school, was both ghostly and magical.
 The room’s reverent hush, and a bench on one side, encouraged us to pause and gaze at all the detail of what was in itself a work of art.
 It was beautiful.

 Love for the Harry Potter films, and gratitude to everyone who’d helped make them so special, really shone through the Hogwarts in the Snow experience.
 Hogwarts in the Snow tickets aren’t cheap.
-The Warner Bros Studios website quotes an online price of £140 for a family of four, although you can often find deals.
-But our evening was so special that I’d say it was worth it.
+The Warner Bros Studios website quotes an online price of £150* for a family of four (*UPDATED for 2019), although you can often find Warner Bros Studios deals.
+And our evening was so special that I’d say it was worth it.
 When I posted about the event on Twitter, someone replied to say that they’d gone along to the Warner Bros Studios one year as a special Christmas Eve family treat.
 I think this would be a magical way to celebrate the season, with an experience that’s captivating for children and adults.

 Pin for later: